boringcactus/boringcactus.github.io/index.md

 ---
 layout: default
 title: boringcactus (Melody Horn)
-description: i'm a programmer and a trans woman.
+description: immortal programming goddess
 ---

-i'm a programmer and a trans woman. i've been programming for over a decade, and in that time i've worked on [a wide variety of projects]({% link projects.md %}).
+i am an immortal programming goddess and a trans woman. i've been programming for over a decade, and in that time i've worked on [a wide variety of projects]({% link projects.md %}).

 i mostly exist on [twitter](https://twitter.com/boring_cactus).